ionos-cloud/crossplane-provider-ionoscloud/docs/api/compute-engine/serverset.md

 				* `cores` (integer)
 					* description: The total number of cores for the server.
 					* format: int32
-				* `nicMultiqueue` (boolean)
-					* description: Activate or deactivate the Multi Queue feature on all NICs of this server.
 				* `cpuFamily` (string)
 					* description: CPU architecture on which server gets provisioned; not all CPU architectures are available in all datacenter regions;
 					  available CPU architectures can be retrieved from the datacenter resource.
+				* `nicMultiQueue` (boolean)
+					* description: Activate or deactivate the Multi Queue feature on all NICs of this server.
 				* `nics` (array)
 					* description: NICs are the network interfaces of the server.
 					* properties: